Treatment for Chronic Kidney Disease

 Treating high cholesterol

 High cholesterol can clog your arteries and make it harder for blood to get to your kidneys.
-High cholesterol can worsen kidney function and can even lead to kidney failure and heart disease over time.1,2
+High cholesterol can worsen kidney function.
+It can even lead to kidney failure and heart disease over time.1,2

-Statins are medicines that help lower cholesterol and help blood flow more easily to your kidneys and throughout your body.
+Statins are medicines that help lower cholesterol.
 Make an appointment with your doctor to check your cholesterol levels.2

 Treating heart disease